Board of Directors: 5 Things They Can Do To Help

 F2OTallQuote_0720b4.
 Review of Your Brand’s Image in the Community

 When was the last time you updated your brand?
-If it’s a long time, taking the time to review and update your collateral material, or preparing to move into a period of creative brand repositioning may be a good idea.
+If it’s been a long time, taking the time to review and update your collateral material, or preparing to move into a period of creative brand repositioning, may be a good idea.
 If your content and material look tired or dated—and the chances are your nonprofit directors will mention it—the time has come to update.
 Donors, prospects, the general public, and media get exposed to thousands of images daily.
 To keep ahead of the curve, you need a clean look that effectively conveys your message with compelling visuals and content.

 While your board of directors may say that the climate is too uncertain for a brand change, that is not the truth—particularly if it’s in great need of an overhaul.
-Think of it this way; there’s a lot of competition now for fundraising dollars.
+Think of it this way: there’s a lot of competition now for fundraising dollars.
 As a result of the economic climate, donors are retrenching.
 What that means is that they will give more selectively, and they have to see a measurable impact.
 First, your brand captures attention with its brand identity, and then with the facts.
 So, to dominate in fundraising and cut through the noise of lots of nonprofits seeking funds from retrenching donors, now’s the time for your group to be bold.

 5. Internal Review of the Board of Directors

-© 2020 Funds2Orgs.
+© 2025 Funds2Orgs.
 All Rights Reserved.

 Get this free resource by entering your information below.

-• This field is for validation purposes and should be left unchanged.
+This field is for validation purposes and should be left unchanged.